tsiruot137/MATH-Cruise137/README.md

 A definition delimits the exact range of cases where we say the definition terminology (as above, the terminology "`(2)` to be `(3)`"), and normally, a definition cannot shifts the cases which its terminology refers to.
 However, this shifting can happen when we persuit the flexibility of writing.
 For example, the methodology "definition generalization" mentioned above is a kind of shifting, where a generalized definition shifts the cases to a wider range.

 A shifted definition may has an impact on other definitions and theorems based on it.
 The shifted definition may appear in the premises or conclusions of other definitions or theorems.
 Hence, distributed the premises into multiple parts can alleviate the impact of the shifting.

+### 8.9 Exercise Bank
+Exercises is a good way to test and consolidate the knowledge.
+Within the folder of a chapter (resp. a course), there can be one (but not more) file named `exercises.md` to collect some valuable exercise blocks presented in the chapter (resp. in the course).
+One `exercises.md` file is called the **Exercise Bank** of the corresponding chapter (resp. course).
+The instructions of exercise banks are as follows:

+(1) One chapter or one course can have **at most one** exercise bank, where you extract some valuable exercises from the corresponding chapter or course and put them all in this bank.

+(2) This bank has no definition or theorem validity, as it is not allowed to propose any definition or theorem in this bank.

+(3) When including some exercise block into the bank, you are required to specify the entire reference of the block (see 7.1).
+You do not need to copy any content of the exercise after you correctly refer to the block.

+(4) It is recommended to specify the **source** of the exercise (from which book, from which webpage or proposed by whom).
+Feel free on the format of the source as long as you can relocate the exercise in future.

+(5) It is also recommended to make a rating to an exercise.
+This **rate** to an exercise is a complex number which reflects roughly its importance and difficulty, with the real component for "difficulty" and the imaginary component for "importance".
+It should be noted that the rating of one exercise can be changed over time.
+Now is the **rating rule**.
+> Begin at score 0, each time I want to try on the exercise I will update the rate.
+If I can solve it, then add $i$ to the rating; if I cannot answer it or I finally give a wrong solution, then add $1+i$ to the rating.
+Each trial on solving an exercise, it is recommended to be familiar with the corresponding content beforehand and to limit the time.

+So the rating $r$ of an exercise is a complex number, where a larger $\text{Re}(r)$ means a higher difficulty and a larger $\text{Im}(r)$ means a higher importance.
+The square of the absolute value $|r|^2$ is the **overall score** of the exercise.